andrinmeier/solvers/README.md

 solutions = solver.solve(param1, param2, param2, ...)
 ```

 The actual parameters for each solver differ.
-There is no API documentation available as of right now.
-Please check the source code directly to find out how to use each solver.
+Take a look at the [written pytests](https://github.com/andrinmeier/solvers/tree/main/tests) for examples on how to use the solvers.

 # What solvers can I use?